-Threat, Appendix B, defines and requires User Activity Monitoring (UAM) on all national security systems (all classified systems AND unclassified systems that contain information related to weapons systems and/or military operations).
+CNSSI 1015, Enterprise Audit Management Instruction for National Security Systems (NSS) identifies user-attributable enterprise audit (audit logs) that can support insider threat program efforts.
+CNSS Directive 504, Directive on Protecting National Security Systems (NSS) for Insider Threat, Appendix B, defines and requires User Activity Monitoring (UAM) on all national security systems (all classified systems AND unclassified systems that contain information related to weapons systems and/or military operations).
 In addition to IC and CNSS requirements, the National Institute of Standards and Technology (NIST) sets national-level IT security policy for the federal government's unclassified networks.
 NIST Special Publication 800-53, Security and Privacy Controls for Federal Information Systems and Organizations, lists hundreds of IA "control" (action items) that may be required, depending on the risk level of the networks.
 NIST 800-53, Appendix G includes a mapping of those controls to insider threat program efforts under E.O.
 13587, and recommends utilizing the same insider threat practices used to protect classified information to protect controlled unclassified information (CUI).

-- 5. The process for classifying and declassifying information, along with agency responsibilities within those processes, are covered in E.O.
+6. The process for classifying and declassifying information, along with agency responsibilities within those processes, are covered in E.O.
 13526, Classified National Security Information.
 Similar information pertaining to classified nuclear information can be found in the Atomic Energy Act of 1954.
 Some agencies have expanded the scope of their programs to include unclassified information, specifically CUI.
 These agencies should be familiar with E.O.
 13556, Controlled Unclassified Information which establishes the program for managing CUI in the executive branch.
-32 CFR Part 2002 Controlled Unclassified Information establishes policy for agencies on designating, safeguarding, disseminating, marking, decontrolling, and disposing of CUI, to include self-inspection and oversight requirements. - 6.
-The guidelines that address classified information requirements pertaining to the agency contractor workforce are discussed in E.O.
+32 CFR Part 2002 Controlled Unclassified Information establishes policy for agencies on designating, safeguarding, disseminating, marking, decontrolling, and disposing of

+7. The guidelines that address classified information requirements pertaining to the agency contractor workforce are discussed in E.O.
 12829, National Industrial Security Program, 6 January 1993.
-DoD 5220.22-M National Industrial Security Operating Manual, Incorporating Change 2, 18 May 2016, requires contractors to establish and maintain insider threat programs consistent with E.O.
-13587 and the National Insider Threat Policy and Minimum Standards. - 7.
-The NITTF published Protect Your Organization from the Inside Out: Government Best Practices in 2016.
-This document draws from NITTF's interaction with D/As to provide advice intended for organizations of all sizes to help them take the first steps to protect what matters most to their vital interests.
-This document is available on NITTF's unclassified webpage.
+DoD 5220.22-M National Industrial Security Operating Manual, Incorporating Change 2, 18 May 2016, requires contractors to establish and maintain insider threat programs consistent

+8. The NITTF published Protect Your Organization from the Inside Out: Government Best Practices in 2016.
+This document draws from NITTF's interaction with D/As to provide advice intended for organizations of all sizes to help them take the first steps to protect what matters most to their threat programs.